andrei7avram/Games-Play/README.md

 # 🎓 How Can I Help? – A TU/e Persuasive Game for Study Choice

 > **A serious game developed in Unity to help high school students explore bachelor programs at Eindhoven University of Technology (TU/e).**
-> *Created for the "Designing for Meaningful Play" course at TU/e.*

 ---